-The capital of Greece attracts the most tourists from spring to autumn, placing Meteora behind, which is in second most visited sight in the country.
-Athens offers so many attractions, so if you are planning your next sightseeing trip there, you will definitely not be bored.
+The capital of Greece attracts the most tourists from spring to autumn, placing Meteora behind, the second most visited sight in the country.
+Athens offers so many attractions, so if you are planning your next sightseeing trip there, you will not be bored.

-The city got its name from the ancient Greek mythological city protector goddess - Athena.
-Not only in Greece, but in the whole world, Athens is one of the cities with the richest culture and history.
+The city was named after the ancient Greek mythological city protector goddess - Athena.
+Not only in Greece but in the whole world, Athens is one of the cities with the richest culture and history.

 Located in the southern part of the country, many people speak English.
-It won't be difficult to make yourself understood in restaurants, shops or museums.
+Understanding yourself in restaurants, shops, or museums won't be difficult.

 The area of Athens is 38,964 km², and its population does not reach 1 million people.
-Of course, the number of tourists arriving in the summer months significantly increases the number of people staying in the city.
-There's no need to be afraid, the many attractions are guaranteed to make up for the crowds.
+Of course, the number of tourists arriving in the summer significantly increases the number of people staying in the city.
+There's no need to be afraid; the many attractions are guaranteed to compensate for the crowds.

 Where is Athens located?